-There are no nonstop flights to Albania from USA airports — every route requires at least one stop in a European hub.
-This guide breaks down which connection is fastest, what you’ll actually pay from your departure city, and the ferry hack that saves five hours if you’re headed to the Riviera.
+There are no nonstop flights to Albania from USA airports — every route connects through a European hub.
+This guide breaks down which connection is fastest, what you’ll actually pay from your departure city, and the ferry shortcut that saves five hours if you’re headed to the Riviera.

 Are there direct flights to Albania from USA airports?

 No US airline flies nonstop to Albania, and none ever has.
 Every itinerary connects through a European hub — most often Istanbul, Frankfurt, Vienna, Zurich, Rome or London.
-Total travel time from the East Coast runs 11 to 14 hours; from the West Coast, 16 to 21 hours.
+Total travel time runs 11 to 14 hours from the East Coast and 16 to 21 hours from the West Coast.

 Pro Tip: When you search, set your destination as “Tirana (TIA)” rather than “Albania.”
 Some US booking engines won’t surface every connecting itinerary if you search by country.